StrongShiv8/strongshiv8.github.io/_posts/2023-06-11-TommyBoy1dot0.md

 ---

->**Summery Notes→**
+> **Summery Notes→**
+>

-- Got to learn so many things like cracking zip file was first time .
+> - Got to learn so many things like cracking zip file was first time .
-- Then user-agent configeration was new .
+> - Then user-agent configeration was new .
-- Find FTP was very tricky part.
+> - Find FTP was very tricky part.
-- New part was password generation with crunch with that combinations.
+> - New part was password generation with crunch with that combinations.
-- Very Best machine lets you suffer very much , I did too , but enjoyed it.
+> - Very Best machine lets you suffer very much , I did too , but enjoyed it.
 {: .prompt-tip }